Causeway & Castles

-Stay 2 nights in Belfast, 1 night in Donegal and 1 night at Kilronan Castle in Roscommon
+Stay 2 nights in Belfast, 1 night in Derry and 1 night at Kilronan Castle in Roscommon

 Belfast & Titanic Quarter

-After breakfast, we make the long journey across the street for a visit to the Titanic Belfast Visitor Centre which was recently voted as the world’s leading tourist attraction.
+After breakfast, we make our way to the Titanic Belfast Visitor Centre which was recently voted as the world’s leading tourist attraction.
 Here you can learn everything about the legendary RMS Titanic, from standing in the shipyard it was built all the way to its maiden voyage and subsequent place in history.
-When finished up at the centre, you can avail of our transfer to the city centre where the rest of the afternoon and evening are yours, free to explore Belfast and everything it has to offer.
-With countless options for dinner you’ll be hard pressed choosing, there’s Robinson’s Bistro which has been offering delicious pub food for over 100 years, or if you’re feeling like treating yourself you can check out Deanes, owned by famed Northern Irish chef Michael Deane.
+When finished up at the centre, you can avail of our transfer to the city centre where the rest of the afternoon is yours.
+Tonight you will enjoy a delicious supper in The Old Inn, established in 1614 the inn is bursting with character from cozy corners and elegant interiors to the stunning views over the beautiful country park.

 Giants Causeway & Derry